 If it is the first time you have been in trouble with police it is likely that you will be issued with an informal or formal caution.
 See our Warnings and Formal Cautions page for further information on cautions.

-Under South Australian law lending or giving someone your ID to someone else so that they can use it as a fake ID (e.g. to get into a bar or purchase cigarettes) is illegal.
-If you have given your ID to someone else knowing that they would use it as a fake ID it is possible you will also be cautioned or charged by police.
-If you are charged you will need to go to court and could be fined up to $2,500 if you’re found guilty by a court.
+It’s against the law to give your ID to someone else so that they can use it as a fake ID (e.g. to get into a bar or purchase cigarettes).
+If you’re over 18 and you’ve given your ID to someone else knowing that they would use it as a fake ID, you could be charged with a crime and have to pay a fine of up to $2,500 if you’re found guilty by a court.

 What if I lie to get ID?

 It’s against the law to lie about

 your age when applying for a driver’s licence or proof of age card.
 If you’re caught doing this and you’re under

 18, you can get in serious trouble including:

 - a fine of up to $2,500 if you are charged and found guilty by a court.

 If you would like more detailed advice or have a specific problem, you can send us a Lawmail.